This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 Thanks

 Great article.
 My biggest question is – What happened to Greenberry?
 That stuff was legendary..
 Perhaps you could research a replacement that next?
-After reading this article I’m going to give Kachava a shot.
 Just curios when the Ryan and alex duo life is going to launch a workout regiment?
 Keep up the good work!!
 Its been fun to see you guys do what you do through out the years..

 Hey Joe, I hope all is well.
 I was sorry to see Greenberry go too.
 I haven’t found anything like it.
 The vegan vanilla Shakeology flavor is sort of similar.
-Good luck with Ka’Chava.
-I hope it fills the deep void left by Greenberry.
 If Beachbody doesn’t launch Body Beast 2.0 soon, Alex and I are going to have to step up.
 Thanks for the support, Joe, and I hope you get some good riding in this spring and summer!

 Loved all the great info here!
 Can you comment on sodium content?
 Neither Shakeology or Kachava look very good here…with slightly elevated blood pressure, I’m wondering if I should be concerned with the sodium content (Kachava is 400mg or more!).
 Also the plant based options tend to be higher than whey, but I’m trying to be mindful of sustainability too.
 It’s so hard!